Last updated on November 27, 2019 at 14:05

 Carbenoxolon is derived from the liquorice plant.
 It increases gastric mucus production and decreases acid production.
 It’s not frequently used due to its mineralocorticoid-like side-effects.

-The go-to treatment of H. pylori-positive peptic ulcer, the so-called “classic treatment” consists of 7 days treatment with:
+The go-to treatment of H. pylori-positive peptic ulcer, the so-called “triple therapy” consists of 7 days treatment with:

 - A proton pump inhibitor